SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/instructions/Exercise1.md

  2. Provide the following details:
     - Name : **CoreSQLPoolBackup**
     - Select Enter manually
-    - Fully qualified domain name: **labworkspaceXXXXXX.database.windows.net** where xxxxxx is the deployment id.Replace xxxxxx with the      deployment id.
+    - Fully qualified domain name: **labworkspaceXXXXXX.database.windows.net** where xxxxxx is the deployment id.
+Make sure to replace xxxxxx with the deployment id that is assigned for you to perform the lab.
     - Database name: sqlpool
     - Authentication type: SQL authentication
     - User name: sqladmin